swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

  `--topology-manager-policy=none|best-effort|restricted|single-numa-node|dynamic`

  NOTE:
  - The Policy Flag will be deprecated in Beta(v1.20), since the Pod Spec starts to specify topology policy.
-See detais on [Deprecates the Policy Flag of Topology Manager](#deprecates-the-policy-flag-of-topology-manager)
+See detales in [Deprecates the Policy Flag of Topology Manager](#deprecates-the-policy-flag-of-topology-manager)

 ### Changes to Existing Components

 1. Add `v1core.PodSpec.Topology.Policy` field to Pod Spec.
-    1. Add a field to specify preferred topology polic of a Pod.
+    1. Add a field to specify preferred topology policy for a Pod.
 2. Kubelet consults Topology Manager for pod admission (discussed above.)
 3. Add two implementations of Topology Manager interface and a feature gate.
     1. As much Topology Manager functionality as possible is stubbed when the